mdibaiee/node-telegram-api/README.md

 telegram-api is in beta, your feedback is appreciated, please [fill an issue](https://github.com/mdibaiee/node-telegram-api/issues) for any bugs you find or any suggestions you have.

-For an example of a bot written using this module, see [Bots using this module](#bots-using-this-module) below.

 ```
 npm install telegram-api
 ```